saadmk11/comment-webpage-screenshot/README.md

 ### Imgur

 If the value of `upload_to` input is `imgur` then the screenshots will be uploaded to Imgur.
-Keep in mind that the screenshots will be **public** and anyone can see them.
+Keep in mind that the uploaded screenshots will be **public** and anyone can see them.
 Imgur also has a rate limit of how many images can be uploaded per hour.
 Refer to Imgur's [Rate Limits](https://api.imgur.com/#limits) Docs for more details.
 This is suitable for **small open source** repositories.